Rekha Palli: Judicial career

-Palli was appointed a judge to the Delhi High Court on 15 May 2017.
+Justice Rekha Palli was appointed a judge to the Delhi High Court on 15 May 2017.

 In 2017, Palli ordered a case concerning the disappearance and suspected murder of Delhi University student Najeeb Ahmad, after an alleged altercation with members of the Akhil Bharatiya Vidyarthi Parishad, to be transferred to the Central Bureau of Investigation.
 The case gained significant public attention following protests from Delhi University students about the lack of results while the case was being investigated by the Delhi Police.

 In 2018, Palli heard a politically significant case concerning the disqualification of twenty-three members of the Delhi Legislative Assembly, belonging to the Aam Aadmi Party.
 The case gained a great deal of public attention, before Palli allowed it to be withdrawn with the consent of the parties involved.
 In 2018, Palli and another judge, Hima Kohli, held that it was legal for the Union Government to terminate the employment of members of the Central Industrial Security Force who tested as color-blind.

+As on year 2024, Justice Palli is also serving as Chairperson of Juvenile Justice Committee of Delhi High Court, where she monitors implementation of Juvenile Justice Act in National Capital Territory of Delhi.